Central Motion Picture Corporation: Pre-merger

-The Agricultural Educational Film Company was established in March 1946, with the aim of promoting agricultural education assisted by electrical devices in the countryside and improving the knowledge level of farmers.
-Its headquarters was located in Chongqing, and its production studio was in Nanjing.
-The headquarters was moved to Nanjing in May, only to be relocated again to Taipei, Taiwan in August 1949.
-The production studio was rebuilt in the eastern district of Taichung City, which was originally the residence of Matsuo Okawa, the president of Taiwan News during the Japanese colonial period.
-In November 1950, Agricultural Educational Film Company began its film production and made its first feature film, Nightmare Awakening (惡夢初醒), in collaboration with the China Film Studio (中國電影製片廠).
-Chiang Ching-kuo, the chairman at that time, personally presided over the opening ceremony at the Taichung studio.
+Meanwhile, the Agricultural Education Film Company was founded in March 1946 to promote education in the countryside.
+It was relocated to Taipei in August 1949 from Nanjing, and became the most developed movie production company in Taiwan, as well as the first publicly owned.
+A studio was built in Taichung at the site of the former residence of Matsuo Okawa, president of Taiwan News during the colonial period.
+Agricultural Educational Film Company began its film production and made its first feature film, Nightmare Awakening (惡夢初醒), in collaboration with the China Film Studio.